 Nasdaq rules require that a majority of our board of directors be independent within one year of our initial public offering.
 An "independent director" is defined generally as a person who, in the opinion of the company's board of directors, has no material relationship with the listed company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the company).
-We expect to have three "independent directors" as defined in Nasdaq rules and applicable SEC rules prior to completion of this offering.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we expect to have two "independent directors" as defined in Nasdaq rules and applicable SEC rules prior to completion of this offering.
 Our board of directors has determined that David Colpman, Antony Loebel and Robert Taub are "independent directors" as defined in the Nasdaq listing standards and applicable SEC rules.
 Our independent directors will have regularly scheduled meetings at which only independent directors are present.